 Grab bars are an inexpensive investment that can save you or your loved one from a serious, life-changing injury.

-2. Invest in a Good Shower Chair
+2. Invest in a Good Shower Chair or transfer bench

 For seniors who have difficulty staying balanced while standing, a shower chair is a great investment.
 Shower chairs give seniors the stability they need for safe showering, and also provide a place to rest.